 My story ‘The Caravan’ is in ‘Reaching Out’ an anthology published by Cinnamon Press, 2013

 In 2012, I co-founded the Bath Short Story Award which I organise along with my friends and writing group companions, Jane Riekemann and Anna Schlesinger.
-The 2017 Award is now open. £1000 top prize.
+The 2020 Award will be open in November. £1200 top prize.

 Bath Flash Fiction Award